-Because gradients are typically normalized in practice, their direction is more important than their magnitude.
-Therefore, we use cosine similarity as the alignment score in GradAlign instead of the inner product.
-This choice is further supported by our ablation studies (Section~\ref{sec:metric_comparison}).
+Because gradients are typically normalized in practice, their direction is more important than magnitude.
+Therefore, we use cosine similarity as the alignment score instead of the inner product.
+This choice is further supported by our ablation studies (see Section~\ref{sec:metric_comparison}).